-The currency in Portugal is the euro, which makes it a very worry-free destination for many other Europeans to visit when it comes to money matters
+The currency in Portugal is the euro, which makes it a very worry-free destination for many other Europeans to visit when it comes to money matters (it's the currency of 19 European countries, used by over 330 million people).

 In order to recognize the euro symbol, look for an "E" crossed by two parallel horizontal lines (€).